 Future projects include a programme of Neapolitan cantatas and arias with Swedish ensemble Brustna Hjärtan Barock, a recital of Swedish song at the Sofia Philharmonic with pianist Anna Christensson, mezzo-soprano in the opéra-ballet Solen och Nordstjärnan conducted by Dan Laurin at Vadstena Opera Festival as well as the part of Dardane in Haydn’s opera l’Incontro Improvviso at Donau Festwochen with Orfeo Barockorchester conducted by Michi Gaigg.

-Annastina has received generous support from Helge Ax:son Johnsons stiftelse, Musikaliska Akademien, Konstnärsnämnden and Sonia & Gustav Forssius stiftelse.
+Annastina has received generous support from Helge Ax:son Johnsons stiftelse, Musikaliska Akademien, Konstnärsnämnden, Sonia & Gustav Forssius stiftelse and Adami.

 Biography in English